 Brushing and Flossing

 Maintaining good oral hygiene is crucial during Invisalign treatment.
-Brush your teeth thoroughly after every meal before reinserting your aligners to prevent food particles from getting trapped.
+Brush your teeth thoroughly after every meal before reinserting your Invisalign to prevent food particles from getting trapped.
 Use a soft-bristle toothbrush and fluoride toothpaste to clean your teeth and gums.
 Flossing should also be part of your daily routine to remove plaque and debris from between the teeth.

-Cleaning Aligners
+Cleaning Invisalign

-Clean your aligners regularly to keep them clear and odor-free.
+Clean your Invisalign regularly to keep them clear and odor-free.
 Rinse them with lukewarm water to remove saliva and debris.
-Avoid using hot water, as it can deform the aligners.
-You can also use Invisalign cleaning crystals or a mild denture cleaner to deep clean your aligners periodically, following the manufacturer’s instructions.
+Avoid using hot water, as it can deform the Invisalign.
+You can also use Invisalign cleaning crystals or a mild denture cleaner to deep clean your Invisalign periodically, following the manufacturer’s instructions.

 Avoiding Staining Agents

-Frequency of Aligner Changes
+Frequency of Invisalign Changes

-How Invisalign Aligners Work
+How Invisalign Invisalign Work

 Mechanism of Gradual Teeth Movement